 Dental Care & Periodontal Disease

 Dental disease is the single most commonly diagnosed problem in small animal veterinary practice.
-Approximately 85% of dogs and cats already have dental disease by the age of two years.
+Approximately 85% of dogs and cats already have dental disease by the time they are two years of age.
 In the past, virtually nothing was done to prevent or treat dental disease in our pets.
 Now, we take a more proactive approach, attempting to Prevent Disease, and treating more aggressively when it is present.

 Periodontal disease (PD)

-Periodontal disease is an infection caused by bacteria that often begins within the first year or two of life.
-Periodontal disease (PD) is often unsuspected and unrecognized until it has reached more advanced stages.
-It is a persistent and progressive infection that advances in cycles.
-The result of periodontal disease is discomfort, pain, and gum and bone destruction, with eventual tooth loss.
+Periodontal disease is an infection caused by bacteria which often begins within the first year or two of life.
+Periodontal disease (PD) often goes unsuspected and unrecognized until it reaches more advanced stages.
+It is a persistent and progressive infection which advances in cycles.
+The result of periodontal disease is discomfort, pain, and gum and bone destruction, coupled with eventual tooth loss.
 The pet’s body and immune system are forced to fight a chronic battle every minute of the day against the invading organisms.

-Oral infections are sources of bacteria that may result in distant infection.
+Oral infections are sources of bacteria which can result in distant infection.
 Patients with an altered immune system are at increased risk for distant site infections.
-When oral disease is present, bacteria may be released into the blood stream every time the patient chews or engages in other oral activities.
-Intermittent release of bacteria into the blood stream may significantly affect overall health and longevity.
+When oral disease is present, bacteria may be released into the bloodstream every time the patient chews or engages in other oral activities.
+Intermittent release of bacteria into the bloodstream can have a significant, negative effect on the overall health and longevity of your pet.

 The kidneys, liver, lungs, and heart may potentially be affected secondary to chronic periodontal disease.

 The cause of periodontal disease is plaque, and plaque is bacteria.
 The oral cavity is colonized by bacteria soon after birth.
 Once a tooth has erupted, the tooth surface and gingival sulcus are also colonized with bacteria.
 Even at a very early age, the bacteria can lead to gingivitis (gum swelling and redness).
-This is the beginning of periodontal disease, and is often evident before the permanent teeth have even erupted.
+This is the beginning of periodontal disease and is often evident before the permanent teeth have even erupted.
 Bad breath (halitosis) is usually indicative of an abnormal bacterial problem in the mouth.
-As time goes by, the plaque builds up in layers, and also mineralizes (hardens) with calcium from the oral cavity.
-This very hard, brownish, unsightly material is called calculus, and serves as even more surface area for plaque to adhere to.
-Although plaque and calculus build up above (supra-gingival) and below (sub-gingival) the gum line, it is the sub-gingival material that causes the inflammation and infection.
+As time goes on, the plaque builds up in layers and also mineralizes (hardens) with calcium from the oral cavity.
+This very hard, brownish, unsightly material is called calculus, and serves to provide even more surface area for plaque to adhere to.
+Although plaque and calculus build-up both above (supra-gingival) and below (sub-gingival) the gum line, it is the sub-gingival material which causes the inflammation and infection.

-In order to prevent gingivitis and the more advanced stages of periodontal disease, plaque must be kept from accumulating on and around the teeth.
+In order to prevent gingivitis and the more advanced stages of periodontal disease, plaque must be prevented from accumulating on and around the teeth.
 The single most effective means of removing plaque is by mechanical brushing.
-Most dogs and cats that have not received any form of oral hygiene will have gingivitis.
+Most dogs and cats which have not received any form of oral hygiene will have gingivitis.
 The recommendation is daily brushing if the animal will allow it.
 Chew toys and other oral devices should be considered adjunctive treatment to brushing.
-They do not replace the need to brush teeth.
+These do not replace the need to brush teeth.